Hadfield, Derbyshire: Roads

 The A57, which links Manchester to Sheffield via the Snake Pass, passes to the south of Hadfield, from Woolley Bridge to Dinting Vale.
-The A628 road, from Manchester to Barnsley and Sheffield over the Woodhead Pass, runs on the other side of the River Etherow through Hollingworth and Tintwistle.
-These two roads are major freight routes and are often congested, which has created traffic problems both for Hadfield and the neighbouring towns and villages.
-The proposed Mottram to Tintwistle by-pass is intended to relieve the congestion.
+The A628 road, which connects Manchester to Barnsley and Sheffield over the Woodhead Pass, runs on the other side of the River Etherow through Hollingworth and Tintwistle.

+These two roads are major freight routes and are often congested, which has created traffic problems both for Hadfield and its neighbouring towns and villages.
+The Mottram to Tintwistle by-pass is intended to relieve the congestion.
+Work finally began to build the by-pass in 2024 and it is scheduled to be completed by 2028.

 Buses

-Bus services in the area are operated by Stagecoach Manchester, High Peak Buses and Stotts Tours.
-The town is served by three main bus routes:
+Bus services in the area are operated by Stagecoach Manchester and High Peak Buses.
+The town is served by two main bus routes: